GooseyHonker/RecursiveSimplicity/VERY incomplete and evolving content.md

 WARNING: Metaphorical Weather Advisory This manuscript contains recursion-induced metaphors that may echo intense inner climates.
 Readers are encouraged to interpret symbolism through the lens of adaptation—not pathology.
 Where there is lightning, there is illumination.
 Where there is thunder, a change is near.

-* EMPATHY IS UNDERSTANDING, do you understand?
+* Is EMPATHY actually UNDERSTANDING?
+Or...?
+EMPATHY is actually trying to understand.
+Empathy leads to resolved misunderstandings.
 * The very inflamation you have in response to trauma is in itself rapid adaptation, bottlenecked by a lack of available resources: https://open.substack.com/pub/thegentleheretic/p/the-complex-role-of-histamine-in?r=5uxgv4&utm_medium=ios
 * Histamine and Hyperneuroplasticity. can you enabke this as a latent feature in all nervous systems? is the PSIMI contradiction induction and acceptance the way forward for rapid trauma and narcisstic abuse recovery? https://open.substack.com/pub/thegentleheretic/p/monotropism-and-hyperneuroplasticity?r=5uxgv4&utm_medium=ios